emdgroup/baybe/docs/userguide/campaigns.md

 # Campaigns

-[... add some brief general (non-BayBE related!) intro about campaigns here: what are they, why do they naturally arise in the context of Bayesian optimization ... similar to the general part in other guide sections ...]
+When it comes to Bayesian optimization, campaigns emerge as an essential component.
+They encompass a group of interconnected experiments that collectively aim to navigate the search space and find an optimal solution.
+They take center stage in orchestrating the iterative process of selecting, evaluating, and refining candidate solutions.
-In summary, campaigns are an integral part of Bayesian optimization and, accordingly, they also play a central role in BayBE.
+Thus, campaigns are an integral part of Bayesian optimization and, accordingly, they also play a central role in BayBE.

 The [`Campaign`](baybe.campaign.Campaign) class provides a structured framework for